Day 121: BLYC (1995.1) to Lonely Clearing (2023.6)

 Woke up to the early bird hikers passing uncomfortably close to my trailside tent.
 It’s not my best stop and I felt a little embarrassed, so I got up earlier than I normally would.
 The Shasta boys came traipsing by in their duckling line while I was halfway out of my tent, lightly heckling my attempt at a campsite.
 Woke up to absolutely no headache today thank god, which already makes it my best day on trail.

 Despite wanting to do a big day today we were distracted yet again by trail magic, a truck with a PCT decal over the words “PCT Trail Angel.
 Madd Baker.”
-Madd Baker was obviously a pro, with sodas, apples, cookies and candy.
+Madd Baker was obviously a pro angel, with sodas, apples, cookies and candy.
 A small group of unfamiliar PCT hikers were sitting around on the road side munching cookies.
-It was obvious we weren’t going go make it to camp until late again with all the breaks but oh well, it’s been an enjoyably eventful day with two swims.
+It was obvious we weren’t going go make it to camp until late again with all the breaks but oh well, it’s been an enjoyably eventful day with two swims and then the magic.
 PC and I decided not to go all the way to Timberline tonight, I think our jealous sides wanted to beat the rest of the group there, but instead we’ll just wake up early and finish the last five miles just in time for the breakfast buffet to open tomorrow and have a reunion there.

 Day 124: Barlow Road (2091.5) to Timberline Lodge (2096.9)